 Guidelines: Contributing Editors for Issues in Review

-Please follow these guidelines, and consult the editor or managing editor if in doubt about how to proceed.
+Please follow these guidelines, and consult the editors if in doubt about how to proceed.

 1. The approximate length of the section is 25,000 words (30,000 is the absolute maximum).
 The editors must be advised immediately if the upper length is anticipated.
 Each contributor should be writing an essay of no more than 5,000 words, or between 4,000-5,000 words, INCLUDING notes.

 3. Give the deadlines to each author, and make sure deadlines are kept.
 The contributing editor will select and organize the essays in this section, but the journal editors will locate outside readers to evaluate the section and advise any changes.
 Peer-review is an important aspect of this section.

 May 1 - Initial response by individual authors to contributing editor for the IR section, agreeing to participate.

 June 1 - Revised essays due to contributing editor.

 June 15 - Complete manuscripts of all the essays submitted to the Early Theatre site.

 July 15 - Peer-review reports sent to the contributing editor.
 At this time, the journal editors will confirm decisions about each essay.

 4. The typesetter will send PDF proofs in late October or early November.
 Contributing editors and authors will have 3 days to respond to the typesetter directly.